-By following these guidelines we will keep the switchboard and registration lines free to respond to students' queries and
+By following these guidelines we will keep the switchboard and registration lines free to respond to students' queries and make certain that all departments receive accurate information at the same time.

 FIRE & EMERGENCY EXIT PROCEDURES

 Note: Do not use elevators.
 Where multiple doors exist at a given Exit, always leave the left door exit free for the use of incoming emergency personnel.